 Originally due to be called “Estadi del FC Barcelona”, it quickly became known as Camp Nou (new field) to distinguish it from the club’s old stadium, Les Corts.

-The capacity of Camp Nou has fluctuated over the years, going as high as 120,000 for the 1982 World Cup and decreasing again when new regulations banned standing areas.
+The capacity of Camp Nou has fluctuated over the years.
+It has a capacity of 120,000 during the 1982 World Cup.
+However, that decreased again when new regulations banned standing areas.

-Camp Nou is due to return to six-figure attendances in the 2025-26 season, now that work is underway on a £1.25 billion renovation program.
-The stadium will feature a retractable roof, 30,000 square metres of solar panels, and a whopping 105,000 capacity.
+Camp Nou is due to return to six-figure attendances in the 2025-26 season.
+A £1.25 billion renovation project is still underway, so while we expect the capacity of the stadium to reach 105,000, the Catalans return to Camp Nou on August 10 for the 2025/26 season.
+A renovated Camp Nou will also feature a retractable roof, 30,000 square metres of solar panels.

 Though it has hosted two European Cup/Champions League finals in 1989 and 1999, the largest stadium in Europe has never hosted a World Cup final.